• Skip to primary navigation

 • egg whites—I bake with large eggs, so each egg white weighs 30 grams (approximately) and it takes about 4 eggs to get to the weight needed (or darn close!).
 If you bake with smaller eggs, you will need to crack open more eggs to get to the weight of egg whites to make this recipe

-See recipe card for quantities.
+See the recipe card for exact ingredients and quantities.

-Substitutions
+Substitutions and Variations

 • Coconut—replace the ground pistachio with the same weight of coconut.
 You will have to grind it in a food processor to avoid textural issues.

 • Gluten-free—I learned from the Tartine Gourmande cookbook that you can make gluten-free financiers, replacing the all-purpose flour with gluten-free flour, such as white rice flour.
-I have tested it and it works quite well!
+I have tested it, and it works quite well!
 These chestnut financiers are another example of using an alternative gluten-free flour that works perfectly (in that case, it was chestnut flour).

 How to peel pistachios